robotframework/robotframework/atest/README.rst

 executed with Python with it::

     python atest/run_atests.py jython --exclude pybot atest/robot

+**FIXME:** We don't anymore have pybot/jybot tags!!
+Should explain tags we have.

 The results of the test execution are written to ``results`` folder.
 The directory contains output, log and report files of the execution as